wimb0/home-assistant-quality-checker/README.md

 Set `--include-done` to generate reports for rules that are already marked done.

+#### --publish

+When set, the script will create a commit with the generated reports and push it to the `main` branch of the repository.
+This is useful for automating the generation of reports.

 ### fixer.py

 This script will take a generated report and use it to fix the issues in the integration by generating a diff.